wayaz107/wayaz107/README.md

 ## Diva Skin Lounge – <a href="https://github.com/wayaz107/react-project-frontend">Frontend</a> | <a href="https://github.com/wayaz107/react-project-backend">Backend</a> | <a href= "https://www.youtube.com/watch?v=HZNxsQv5-gY"> Demo </a>

-A social media platform where users can view and create skincare products, and read reviews.
+A social media platform where users can view and create skincare products and read reviews.
 React, Redux, and Ruby on Rails

 ## Travel Chicago App - <a href="https://github.com/wayaz107/Javascript-frontend-project">Frontend Repo</a> | <a href= "https://www.youtube.com/watch?v=SrBeU-EC7cw"> Demo </a>